Continuous Sensitivity Analysis for $\delta N$ Formalism: Continuous Sensitivity Analysis in Formalism

 Substituting the first two equations into the last two yields

 We are therefore left with a set of decoupled second-order ordinary differential equations that must be solved in order to determine the linear $\delta N$ result.

-In the standard implementation of the $\delta N$ formalism using relation \eqref{dN_expansion_standard}, one must find the inverse of the solution to the Klein–Gordon equation and subsequently differentiate it with respect to the initial conditions in order to obtain the coefficients $N_a$.
+In the standard implementation of the $\delta N$ formalism using the relation \eqref{dN_expansion_standard}, one must find the inverse of the solution to the KG equation and subsequently differentiate it with respect to the initial conditions in order to obtain the coefficients $N_a$.
 In contrast, within the CSA framework the Jacobians appearing in the $\delta N$ expansion are obtained directly by solving the second-order differential equations \eqref{SO_J_evolution}.
 This significantly simplifies the calculation compared with the conventional approach.
-In particular, this formulation enables one to obtain analytic expressions for the gradient‑corrected power spectrum in the Starobinsky model, as demonstrated in Section \ref{sec_example_staro}.
+In particular, this formulation enables one to obtain analytic expressions for the gradient-corrected power spectrum in the Starobinsky model, as demonstrated in Section \ref{FO_CSA_Staro}.

-Notice that the gradient-corrected $\delta N$ formalism depends on four initial quantities, $\{\phi_*, \phi'_*, \mathcal{R}_*, \mathcal{R}'_*\}$, of which only two are independent.
-In the above discussion we chose $X = (\phi_*, \phi'_*)$ as the set of independent initial variables.
+Notice that the gradient-corrected $\delta N$ formalism depends on four initial quantities, $\{\phi_*, \Pi_*, \mathcal{R}_*, \mathcal{R}'_*\}$, of which only two are independent.
+In the above discussion we chose $X = (\phi_*, \Pi_*)$ as the set of independent initial variables.
 However, alternative choices are possible and can simplify certain aspects of the CSA calculation.
 Let us instead choose $X = (\mathcal{R}_*, \mathcal{R}'_*)$ and examine how the linear CSA formulation changes.
 The stability matrix $A^{i}_{j}$ is independent of the choice of $X$, and therefore the relation \eqref{A_matrix_tau} remains valid in this new basis.
 For the forcing matrix, we obtain an expression analogous to \eqref{forcing_matrix_tau}, but with

 Consequently, the sensitivity equations \eqref{SO_J_evolution} remain valid in the new basis.
 Finally, the initial-condition matrix \eqref{initial_conditions_J} becomes